Details & Prices

 The camp offers walking safaris with armed rangers solely.

 The walks begin after breakfast at around 06:00.
 Guests return to camp between 09:00 and 10:00.
 A hearty lunch is served at 12, followed by a siesta and then an evening walk beginning at around 16:00.
-This walk is somewhat shorter than the first to ensure that everybody is back at camp before nightfall.
+This walk is shorter than the first to ensure that everybody is back at camp before nightfall.

 Lion, elephant, hippo and buffalo may be encountered on any of these walks, which usually take guests up one side of the river before bringing them back down the other after having waded across the water.